 Each token and dependency (except when POS of a token is punctuation) are considered as fragments.
 If filters for a part of speech of tokens, for type of dependencies, for part of speech of governor and / or part of speech of dependent are passed to the constructor, then only tokens and dependencies are annotated, which match the filter(s).

 Modifier Annotator Modules

-The classes in this package implement the interface ModifierAnnotator.
+The classes in this package implement the interface ModifierAnnotator, which requires the method annotateModifiers(JCas aJCas).
 The first class in the hierarchy is AbstractModifierAnnotator which defines the attributes and methods shared by all descendants.